 If your business does towing for an auto body shop you can expect to pay around $625 a month.
 Doing repo work can cost you around $830 per month.
 Lastly, since roadside assistance tends to be riskier, your average monthly payment will be around $960.

 This is where an insurance agent comes into play.
 They’ll tailor your policy to fit your needs and work with your budget, all while giving you the best coverage possible.

 What Affects the Cost of Tow Truck Insurance?

 Like any other insurance, the rates for your tow trucks are impacted by many factors.
 One of these includes the location of your towing business and where you operate.
 For example, a business that’s operating in a densely populated area with lots of traffic will be more susceptible to accidents or other damage.
 Therefore, operating in more congested areas will require you to pay more for insurance

 Your Hours and the Type of Towing You Do

 Your rates are also affected by your hours of operation.
 If your tow trucks provide 24/7 roadside assistance then you can expect to pay more for insurance.
 This is because night towing is a lot riskier than during the day.
 You’re more susceptible to an accident or hitting wildlife since your visibility is significantly reduced.

 The type of business you do can also increase your rates.
-If you do repo work you may have to deal with angry people and there’s always the chance you tow the wrong car.
+If you do repo work (tips on how to start a repo business) you may have to deal with angry people and there’s always the chance you tow the wrong car.
 Therefore, you should carefully consider what type of towing you want to do.